redemptive/space-invaders/README.md

 - JQuery

 ## Installation and usage
-Simply clone the repository and open start.html to play.
+Either clone the repository and open start.html to play or go to http://redemptive.github.io/space-invaders
 ### Controls and Gameplay
 - A key, move left
 - D key, move right